FullStacksDev/angular-and-firebase-simple-example-app/README.md

 >
 > More severe gotchas and things to watch out for.

-## A note about the advanced example app
+## A note about the patterns example app

-Throughout the docs we reference [the advanced example app](https://github.com/FullStacksDev/angular-and-firebase-advanced-example-app).
-This is a more complex version of a logbook app that showcases advanced features and patterns.
+Throughout the docs we reference the patterns example app (coming soon).
+This is a dedicated place for showcasing even more in-depth capabilities and patterns to bring out the best in this tech stack.
 It's a perfect next step to take after you've understood and learnt from this simple example app.